SixPlusOne7/JiayiLiu/essays/UseOfAI.md

 <img width="200px" class="rounded float-start pe-4" src="../img/ai.jpg">

+*AI can accelerate software development, but only when guided by a programmer who understands the problem and the code.*

 When I first started ICS 314, I used AI very sparingly during WODs.
 At the time, I wanted to rely on my own reasoning and fully understand the material without external assistance.
 However, as the course progressed, the pace increased significantly, and I found it difficult to consistently meet the strict time limits of the WODs.
 Eventually, I began using AI more regularly, both for WODs and for the final project, as a practical way to keep up with the workload.

 ## In the context of learning

 Using AI effectively required understanding what was happening in the code rather than blindly accepting generated results.
-I learned that AI does not work well with vague instructions.
-To get useful output, I had to clearly understand the task and provide specific implementation details.
+I learned that AI does not work well with vague instructions, and to get useful output, I had to clearly understand the task and provide specific implementation details.
 In this sense, AI did not replace learning; instead, it exposed gaps in my understanding when I was unable to explain what I wanted.
 When AI responses were incorrect or incomplete, I had to analyze the code manually, which reinforced my understanding of the underlying concepts.

 ## In the context of software engineering